merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : Travelled almost 300+ Kilometers to reach my destination and work place for next couple of days.
 Tomorrow is hackathon and I did C# today.

 **Thoughts** : Every Hackathon is a new experience.

+## Day 27 : Feburary 1, 2020

+**Today's Progress** : The Day of Hackathon is what I love.
+Cups of coffee is changed into code.
+Worked on the UI of the APP.

+**Thoughts** : Hackathons are tiring and Day_0 of Hackathon comes to an end.